 Leicester Cycling Campaign Group is a pressure group formed in 2012 to improve conditions for people who cycle in and around Leicester.
 With over 200 members, we represent a strong and independent voice for cyclists in the city and beyond.
 Our aim is to ‘make cycling normal’ by advocating for improvements to Leicester’s cycling infrastructure.
 We hope this will encourage more people to cycle for work and pleasure, leading to fewer cars on the city’s roads, less congestion and a safer environment for all.

-We meet at 7pm on the first Monday of each month, currently at The Exchange (opposite Curve), but check on Twitter or Facebook for any changes.
 If you’d like to get involved or for more information, see our Get Involved and Membership pages.
-And some of us will be showing up at Leicester Critical Mass (last Friday in the month, 6pm at Curve) when that gets going again.
+And some of us will be showing up at Leicester Critical Mass (last Friday of the month, 6pm at Curve) when that gets going again.

 MEMBERSHIP – become a member for free!
 Sign up here.